GoGo Sentai Boukenger

-GoGo Sentai Boukenger (轟轟戦隊ボウケンジャー, Gōgō Sentai Bōkenjā) is the 30th series in Toei's Super Sentai series, a metaseries of Japanese tokusatsu programming.
-It was the first instalment to be broadcast in the 16:9 aspect ratio.
-It aired from February 19, 2006 to February 11, 2007, and was replaced by Juken Sentai Gekiranger.
-Its footage was used in the American series, Power Rangers Operation Overdrive and also dubbed into Korean for the South Korean series, Power Rangers Treasure Force.
+GoGo Sentai Boukenger (轟轟戦隊ボウケンジャー, Gōgō Sentai Bōkenjā) is the 30th series in Toei's Super Sentai series, a metaseries of Japanese tokusatsu programming and celebrated the franchise's 30th anniversary.
+It was the first installment to be produced and broadcast in the 16:9 aspect ratio.
+It aired from February 19, 2006, to February 11, 2007, and was replaced by Juken Sentai Gekiranger.
+Its footage was used in the American series, Power Rangers Operation Overdrive and was dubbed into Korean for the South Korean market, airing there as Power Rangers Treasure Force.

 Plot summary

 Powerful relics known as the Precious appear throughout the world.
-Noticing these relics' power, various Negative Syndicates wish to take the Precious for themselves and utilize them for evil ends.
-To make sure that the Precious do not fall into the hands of the Negative Syndicates, the Search Guard Successor Foundation has developed its own special operations team, the Boukengers, whose mission is to collect the Precious and thwart the Negative Syndicates.
+Noticing these relics' power, various Negative Syndicates wish to take the Precious for themselves and use them for evil ends.
+To make sure that the Precious do not fall into the hands of the Negative Syndicates, the Search Guard Successor Foundation (SGS) has developed its own special operations team, the Boukengers, whose mission is to collect the Precious and thwart the Negative Syndicates.